 - MINIMAL IMMUNIZATION REQUIREMENTS FOR SCHOOL ATTENDANCE IN NEW JERSEY

 - Asthma Action Plan - Complete only if your child has asthma.
-No other form will be accepted.

 - Food Allergies - This form is required if your child has any food or insect-related allergy-to which medication may be needed.
 Please make sure you have your physician sign the form and return it to the school nurse along with one dose of medication.